lsst-sqre/safir/README.rst

 ############################################

 Roundtable_ is the SQuaRE application and bot deployment platform, hosted on Kubernetes with Argo CD.
-Safir is a Python package that lets you develop Roundtable bots faster, based on the `aiohttp.web`_ asyncio-based web framework.
+Safir is a Python package that lets you develop Roundtable bots, based on the `aiohttp.web`_ asyncio web framework.

 Install from PyPI: